pmndrs/react-three-fiber/readme.md

 const {
-  gl,                           // WebGL renderer canvas,                       // canvas the dom element that was created scene,                        // Default scene camera,                       // Default camera size,                         // Bounds of the view (which stretches 100% and auto-adjusts)
+  gl,                           // WebGL renderer scene,                        // Default scene camera,                       // Default camera size,                         // Bounds of the view (which stretches 100% and auto-adjusts)